collaborative-corgi-collective-redux/angry-corgi/readme.md

  * Do you accept pull requests?
 No.
  * Is this supported?
 Nope, use at your own peril.
- * I can't play with anyone.
-Angry-Corgi breaks Auto-Kick, turn it off.
+ * I can't play with anyone?
+Auto-Kick was a feature supported by [PvP-Watchdog][watchdog], attempting to use it will prevent all players from connecting while running Angry-Corgi, ensure it is turned off.
  * How is this allowed?
 [PvP-Watchdog][watchdog] is distributed with the MIT License, which explicitly permits modification and distribution.

 ## Thanks